cjsaylor/angular-workshop/README.md

 The `/start` subdirectory is the application before any dynamic content is added.
 This is meant for the student to begin with and add angular code/markup.

-Each "step" will be outlined here and one solution to the step will be in subsequent step directories.
+Each step directory will contain overview information and a list of tasks to complete.
+The solution to the tasks are available in those directories.

 ## Dependencies